Download Belgium Guide

 Parental leave can be requested at any time from the end of the post-natal maternity leave and can be taken once an agreement has been reached between the employee and employer, as follows:

-- A single 4-month period
+• A single four-month period

-- Multiple periods which are broken into at least one month each
+• Multiple periods which are broken into at least one month each

-- Taking off half a day per week or one full day every two weeks.
+• Taking off half a day per week or one full day every two weeks.
 This can be done for a maximum of 40 months or divided into several periods of 10 months each.
 However, the employer has the right to refuse this scheme.

-An employee who takes in a child in his family as part of long-term foster care or adoption is entitled to an individual credit for Parental leave of up to six weeks.
+An employee who takes in a child in his family as part of long-term foster care or adoption is entitled to an individual credit for parental leave of up to six weeks.
 This credit for six weeks is not transferable to the other adoptive parent.

 Other Leave

-Family care, to assist a seriously ill household or family member:
+During family care or when assisting a seriously ill household or family member:

-- Employees are entitled to paid time off to perform their jury leave duties.
+• Employees are entitled to paid time off to perform their jury leave duties.

-- Employees are entitled to paid leave due to a death of a family member.
+• Employees are entitled to paid leave due to a death of a family member.

-- Employees are entitled to leave for the marriage of the employee or family member.
+• Employees are entitled to leave for the marriage of the employee or family member.

 Termination